Top 5 DeFi Trends for 2022-2024

 Nexus Mutual, for instance, is a DeFi insurance platform that allows ETH owners to pool their funds in order to provide insurance for other smart contracts.
 The purchasers of insurance pay a premium to this pool and receive a payout if the covered risk comes to pass.

-Search interest in "Nexus Mutual" is up 175% over 5 years.
+Search interest in "Nexus Mutual" over 10 years.

 Nexus Mutual has grown from roughly $4 million TVL in July of 2020 to around $250 million TVL in February 2021.
 And doubled a year on to over $500 million in February 2022.